dj-3dub/Zabbix-Docker/README.md

 See the dedicated doc and diagram:
 - **docs/ARCHITECTURE.md** — narrative overview
 - **docs/zabbix_architecture_public.dot** — Graphviz source (render to SVG/PNG)

-> Prefer the CafeOps pattern: keep the diagram and details separate from the main README.

 ---